bio-ontology-research-group/genepheno/README.md

 MGI-gene-ID\tEntrez-mosue-gene-ID_#_Entrez-Human-ID\tPhenotype_ID\tno_of_co-occurrence\tno_of_articles

 The data is provided in 2 parts due to the size limitation by github.
 When you download, please merge these files into a single file and named it as merged.human.mouse.TM.extracts.txt.
-This is a necessary preparation for running the perl script in STEP3.
+This is a necessary preparation for running the Perl script in STEP3.

 Follow these steps to merge the two files: